TanVD/kosogor/kosogor-web/README.md

 #### ValidateConfigurations

-This task checks if there are dependencies which were fixed (using `fixFor`) for specific configuration, but now are used in some other configuration as well.
+This task checks if there are dependencies, which were fixed (using `fixFor`) for a specific configuration, but now are used in some other configuration as well.

 The main purpose of this task is to fix dependencies per configuration.
 In case of web containers it guarantees that library will always be in the fixed classloader.
-It may be important to fix library in some classloader, cause, for example, some libraries may save state in static variables which will be shared across all webapps, if you load this library in `shared` classloader of Tomcat.
+It may be important to fix library in some classloader, cause, for example, some libraries may save state in static variables, which will be shared across all webapps, if you load this library in `shared` classloader of Tomcat.

 To fix dependency you need to use `fixFor`: